 By the middle of the 1930s the British decided to start using flying boast for their international flights.
 Australia feared that this would undermine Qantas who had to rely on land-based planes to service their fast country.
 This finally resulted in Australia granting the necessary aviation licences to the Dutch much to the chagrin of the British.
 Slowly Australia stated to take greater control of its own foreign affairs.

-The Batavia – Sydney section was also like the one from 1931 and was operated by KNILM using a Lockheed Super Electra.
+The Batavia – Sydney section was similar to the one from 1931 and was operated by KNILM using a Lockheed Super Electra.
 The air mail then left Batavia on 3 July 1938 and arrived via Brisbane in Sydney on 5 July.

 - Airmails of New Zealand, volume 2 (1986) compiled by Douglas A Walker, and The New Zealand Airmail Catalogue, (2nd Edition, 1994) by James Stapleton.
 Both are published by the Air Mail Society of New Zealand.